peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * Plain-Old-Data deserialization: If the object is a type not specially handled above, the type includes a zero-parameter constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter (if any) allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows:

  * (*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
-Eligible setters also include public, nonstatic, non-  `readonly`  fields.
+Eligible setters also include public, nonstatic, non- `const` , non-  `readonly`  fields.
 If a class has two properties and/or fields of the form "X" and "IsX", where "X" is any name, or has multiple properties and/or fields with the same name, those properties and fields are ignored.

  * (*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
 The class containing an eligible setter must have a public, nonstatic method with the same name, but starting with "get" or "is" rather than "set", that takes no parameters and does not return void.
 (For example, if a class has "public setValue(String)" and "public getValue()", "setValue" is an eligible setter.
 However, "setValue()" and "setValue(String, int)" are not eligible setters.)
 In addition, public, nonstatic, nonfinal fields are also eligible setters.
 If a class has two or more otherwise eligible setters (methods and/or fields) with the same name, but different parameter type, they are not eligible setters.